input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/modules/credentials.md

   }
 ```

-At last, you can verify that a credential is valid:
+5. Verify that a credential is valid:

 ```scala
   PrismCredentialVerification